Seller Strategy

 Three things changed this year that are driving a wave of seller suspensions across TikTok Shop:

-1. The Account Health Rating (AHR) Launch
+1. The Account Health Rating (AHR) Is About to Replace Violation Points

 2. Tighter Enforcement Across the Board